 After three years, a more mature Karen Pioquinto is back with a new poem.
 She is one of the many joys that makes an editor’s work fun.

 DURING the last couple of years, several developments came about in traditional outlets for Philippine literature.
+With the arrival of the internet a new media stepped on the scene and this blog along with some new casino sites published online also take advantage of the current web technology.
 First, Philippine Graphic announced it would close its literary section.
 That left the disturbing prospect that one magazine, Philippines Free Press, would have a monopoly and exert an undue influence on Philippine literary style.
 The gods didn’t let it happen, though, because strangely enough, Philippine Graphic continued to publish literary works long after most writers thought it no longer had a literary section.
 Whether it was intermittently or continuously, I don’t know.
 (Remember, I see very few copies of Philippine magazines.)
 However, I am sure they did because they featured one of my short stories—in two parts at that—in the latter part of 2002, long after the announcement.
 Philippine Graphic eventually closed its literary section, however.